daniclericuzi/qa-document-upload-strategy/README.md

 I prioritize API tests at the base of the pyramid and use mocks to create deterministic, fast, and independent tests.
 E2E tests are added on top for critical user-facing flows, not as the primary coverage layer.

-**Jest + supertest for API tests** : Jest is reliable and used for unit and integration tests.
+**Jest + Supertest for API tests**: Jest is reliable and used for unit and integration tests in.js stacks.
 Supertest handles HTTP assertions without extra setup.
-Playwright was considered but it is built for browser automation mainly and would be too heavy for isolated API tests.
+Playwright was considered and would be equally valid especially in a project already using Playwright, consolidating both layers in a single tool would be a reasonable decision to reduce stack complexity.
+The choice of Jest here reflects familiarity and the established convention for isolated API testing in .js projects.

-**Playwright for E2E**: Used to validate the full upload → process → review → save flow.
-Even without UI, Playwright handles async workflows well and fits this feature.
+**Playwright for E2E**: Used to validate the full upload → process → review → save flow via API.
+Playwright handles very well with async workflows, making it a strong fit for a feature where processing may take several seconds and states like pending, processing, completed and failed need to be validated.

 **Service client (ApiClient)**: Centralizes all API calls in one place.
 If the API changes, you update the client, not every test.